Dogs in the Traffic: Background

 Following the release of 1988's Strange Kind of Love, Love and Money returned to the studio to record their follow-up, The Mother's Boy.
 However, when the new material was delivered to the band's record label, it was not warmly received.
 The release was scrapped and the band returned to the studio to start afresh.
-One of the tracks from the album, "Pappa Death", would be included on Dogs in the Traffic.
+One of the tracks, "Pappa Death", was included on Dogs in the Traffic.
 Grant told Vox in 1991: "I just wanted to change the way the band was perceived but I really went overboard.
 It was nervous breakdown material.
 At the time, I was really getting into a misanthropic swing; it was like Bukowski, Celine, Rimbaud."

 Speaking of Dogs in the Traffic to Brian Hogg, Grant recalled in 1993: "Much of the record is like an open wound.
 People have said it's grim and depressing and I take that as a compliment.
 I'm glad that's come across.
 It's the first record I've made that I felt truly represented me and the way I feel."

-Grant had to persuade Phonogram to allow some of the tracks on Dogs in the Traffic to be included on the release.
+Grant had to persuade Phonogram to allow some of the tracks for Dogs in the Traffic to be included on the release.
 He recalled to The Scotsman in 1993: "I'm not averse to being patted on the back but Phonogram never said: 'That's good.'
 They said: 'We're looking for something more commercial.'
 I had to get down on my knees and beg, basically, for some of the stuff to be included on Dogs in the Traffic."